How Many Foster Parents Are There With Criminal Records: 2023 Stats

 Anyone will have unsupervised access to children will need a childcare background check.

 When it comes to foster parents this is especially important.
-Not only will the foster parents themselves need to undergo and pass the types of background checks required to qualify, but any other residents in the home over the age of 16 will also need to undergo a check as well.
+Not only will the foster parents themselves need to undergo and pass the different types of background checks required to qualify, but any other residents in the home over the age of 16 will also need to undergo a check as well.

 How Often Do I Need To Get a Background Check?